Exegetical Study Notes on the Greek TextPDF eBook

-The book of Revelation was most likely written during a time of persecution for the Christian church.
-We are not sure who wrote the book of Revelation, although early tradition holds that John the apostle was the author.
+We are not sure who wrote the Revelation, although early tradition holds that John the apostle was the author.
 It is written as a letter with associated apocalyptic visions using conventional symbols of the time.
-It is written with particular reference to seven churches in the Roman province of Asia, western Asia Minor, although applicable to all Christian churches then and today.
-The author defines his work as "prophecy", although in simple terms we might define it as a word of encouragement for believers going through difficult times.
+It makes particular reference to seven churches in the Roman province of Asia in western Asia Minor, but of course, its message is applicable to all Christian churches, both then and today.

 The structure of Revelation